 For more filter examples, head over to the official page of FreeFileSync.

 So that’s about copying files or directories in Linux.
 You can go with any of the above methods to copy directories in Linux.
-In the next article, I will show you how to conveniently copy or sync files between Linux computers either on the same network or different networks.
+The next article will show you how to conveniently copy or sync files between Linux computers either on the same network or different networks.